Grade Level(s): 9

 - Students are free to leave school after their last exam.
 If a student is taking two exams on the same day he/she may not leave campus between the two exams.

-- Announcements will be made each day at the beginning of the first exam period.
-The first exam period will begin at 8:20 a.m.
+- The first exam period will begin at 8:30 a.m.

 - Students should be in the cafeteria area when on campus and not in an exam; unless they are in the library which will be open for silent study.